florianeckerstorfer/sublime-phex/README.md

 Syntax Highlighting
 -------------------

-Currently Phex adds syntax highlighting for a few things.
+Currently Phex extends the syntax highlighting provided by the default PHP package.
 I hope to extend this in the future.

 ### Annotations

 The default `PHP.tmlanguage` only has support for PHPDoc annotations.
-Phex adds support for various popular libraries and their annotations.
+Phex adds support for popular libraries and their annotations.

 #### Doctrine MongoDB ODM